Use the Google Cloud Console to perform simple storage management tasks for Cloud Storage. Some typical uses for the Cloud Console include:

 when accessing the bucket.
 Share the bucket URL with the user(s) as

-Setting object permissions and metadata
+Setting object permissions

-You can easily and uniformly control access to objects in a bucket by using Identity and Access Management (IAM) permissions in the Cloud Platform Console.
+You can easily and uniformly control access to objects in a bucket by using Identity and Access Management (IAM) permissions in the Cloud Console.
 If you want to customize access for individual objects within a bucket, use Signed URLs or Access Control Lists (ACLs) instead.

 See Using IAM Permissions for step-by-step guides to viewing and editing IAM permissions.